The College / Introduction

 At the National College of Arts (NCA), we believe that education is a fluid process, where students are assisted in the exploration, investigation and expression of their ideas.

 The NCA offers a number of professional undergraduate and graduate degree courses.
 Courses have been conceived in such a way in which the student’s unique creative and internal impetus is aligned with the requirements of the job market in an increasingly diverse world.
-Tradition and individual talent both form an integral part of the history for a more meaningful participation in the future.
-Freedom, plurality and an interdisciplinary approach allows ideas, histories, theoretical positions and technical procedures to be located within a critical space.
+Tradition and individual talent both form an integral part of learing for a more meaningful participation in the future of art education.
+Freedom, plurality and an interdisciplinary approach allow ideas, histories, theoretical positions and technical procedures to be located within a critical space.
 The diversity of both the faculty and the student body ensures that no particular ideological or theoretical position is sacrosanct.
 Discussion, critique and research form the backbone of all the courses offered.
 We are unique as we draw both our faculty and our student body from a diverse cultural mix.
 This facilitates and allows a pluralistic culture within the College.
 Students benefit from exposure to a wide range of ideas, sub-cultural identities and practice drawn from often conflicting and contested geographical, socio-political and historical locales.

 The visual is a language that must be learnt.
 The knowledge of technique and medium forms the basis of personal expression, and that innovation comes through understanding and learning of visual language.
 We believe that creative expression has the power to change the world.
 An artist is a philosopher, linguist, idealist, writer, critic, theorist and above all human at the same time.